ibm-cloud-docs/databases-for-etcd/connecting-cli-client.md

 ## Connecting

 Connection strings are displayed in the _Connections_ panel of your deployment's _Overview_, and can also be retrieved from the [cloud databases CLI plugin](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections), and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

+Any user on your deployment is able to connect using `etcdctl`, but the [root user](/docs/services/databases-for-etcd?topic=databases-for-etcd-user-management#the-root-user) does have more permissions on the cluster.
+{: .tip}

 The information `etcdctl` needs to make a connection to your deployment is in the "cli" section of your [connection strings](/docs/services/databases-for-etcd?topic=databases-for-etcd-connection-strings).
 The table contains a breakdown for reference.